bSSG-project/bSSG/README.md

 ## Site Generation
 Create the folders `templates/` and `content/` anywhere, then create `template.html` in the `templates/` folder.
 This will act as the default template for all pages.
 Once you have written that, create a `???.md` file in `content/` (give it any name you want instead of ???) and write a short bit of Markdown text to verify that this is working.
 Finally, run `bssg-generate` while in the folder containing the `templates/` and `content/` folder.
 The generated static site will be in the new `generated-site/` folder.

+## Watching
+Running `bssg-watch` will run `bssg-generate` whenever content or templates were updated.

 ## Custom features

 ### Both templates and Markdown